 delay_restore: 300

 Starting with release 0.4.3, we are introducing a new key, vxlan.multisite.child_fabrics.bgw_anycast_vip_ipv4, which allows you to configure a custom Virtual IP (VIP) address or anycast IP for the Border Gateway.
-This key is utilized only when vxlan.underlay.general.manual_underlay_allocation is set to True for at least one child fabric.
+This key is utilized only when vxlan.underlay.general.manual_underlay_allocation is set to true for at least one child fabric.

 ---